SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-19-how-to-discover-paxlovid.md

 work on a 3CLpro inhibitor for SARS in 2003) and hard work (Owen and his team at Pfizer).
 Another piece of luck is the broad activity against SARS coronavirus variants, which is very hopeful indeed.

+Some of this was serendipity, with the previous 3CLpro inhibitor being remembered at the right time by the right people.
+As I've been known to say, somewhat irritatingly:

+>You can't plan serendipity -- give _chance_ a chance!

+&hellip; and here serendipity came through for us.
+There's nothing so useful as a huge knowledge base of what you've tried in the past, to inform what you should try next.

 The religious side of me wants to be grateful for whatever divine influence put these tools in our hands at precisely the right moment.
 The more pragmatic side of me just